rl-institut/multi-vector-simulator/docs/Overview.rst

 Flowchart
 -------

-The MVS’ global flowchart, or graphical model, is divided into three connected blocks that trace the logic sequence: inputs, system model, and outputs.
+The MVS' global flowchart, or graphical model, is divided into three connected blocks that trace the logic sequence: Inputs, system model, and outputs.
 This is a typical representation of a simulation model.
 The user is asked to enter the required data through a web interface.
 In developer mode, the data is submitted as a number of csv files.
 This input data is split into  four categories:

 1. Project description, which entails the general information regarding the project (country, coordinates, etc.), as well as the economic data such as the discount factor, project duration, or tax;